ELE495-2425Summer/capstoneproject-serce-grup-4/README.md

 print("✅ Average embeddings saved for each speaker.")

  ```
+4. **Output**:

+A file named `saved_embeddings.pkl` will be created.
+This file contains the average voice embeddings of all registered users and will be used for real-time speaker verificati

 Describe the steps required to install and set up the project.
 Include any prerequisites, dependencies, and commands needed to get the project running.